someshkoli/someshkoli/README.md

 ## Fancy seeing you here! <img src="https://github.com/someshkoli/someshkoli/blob/master/resources/wave.gif" width="30px">

 I am Somesh Koli, working as a GSoC student developer at [Postman](github.co/postmanlabs).
 Currently, I'm learning about distributed systems and exploring more about it :seedling: .
+Intrested in stuff related to Nodejs, Linux, Blockchain and Penetration testing.

-Want to talk about Nodejs, Linux, Blockchain, Penetration Testing or invite me for a Hackathon :hammer:?
+Found something of your intrest :mag_right: or want a team for a Hackathon :hammer:?
 Ping me here:

 <div>